 Winter International Travel Fellowship

-Follow the links to learn about previous award winners:The Fellowship offers up to $3000 for a project of your own design lasting approximately three weeks over winter break.
+Follow the links to learn about previous award winners:The Fellowship offers up to $3000 for an international project of your own design lasting at least three weeks over winter break.
 Where will your dreams take you?

 - Who is eligible to apply?